sharoncornelius/idpf-specification/idpf_specification.md

 TX queue offset of the descriptor that follows the RE marked descriptor.

-The following rules apply to RE bit setting :
+The following rules apply to RE bit setting:

 * SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set.
 * The RE flag can be set only on the last Transmit Data Descriptor of a packet (single sent packet or TSO).